 Even if your paper was rejected by the journal of your choice, this usually is not the end of the road for your paper.
 You still have many other options in front of you to get it published and read by an audience.
 We’re not trying to say that everybody has to be rejected as if it would be part of the cycle of science!
 But if it happens, it is not the end of the world, or even your paper.
 Follow our CACHE-approach, make key decisions and go for one of our suggested options with your paper.
 Even better, check out our guide for how to avoid rejections in the first place, with “5 strategies to avoid initial paper rejection”.

-- Free decision tree: “My options after being rejected”
+- Decision tree: “My options after being rejected”

 - Expert guide “5 strategies to avoid initial paper rejection”

-- SMART ACADEMICS blog post #32: How not to react when you receive review reports.
+- Smart Academics Blog #32: How not to react when you receive review reports.

-- SMART ACADEMICS blog post #34: 7 features of a good response to reviewers.
+- Smart Academics Blog #34: 7 features of a good response to reviewers.

 - Kübler-Ross, E. 1969.
 On death and dying.
 New York, MacMillan.